 This drive to be perfect is leaving us anxious, depressed, and sick.

 How Perfectionism Ends Up Making You Feel Unworthy

 When I first started as an entrepreneur, I naively bought into the rhetoric of what I call the “hustle coaches“.

 They taught that if you hustle your ass off, work 16 hours a day, that you too would become a 7 figure millionaire in under a year.

 At their core, they all promised the same thing – wild success, popularity, and finally being good enough if you just sacrificed your lame-assed belief that you should be entitled to slow down and enjoy your life.

 Workaholics were praised and those who prioritized family or happiness “just didn’t want it bad enough”.

-I literally remember one of these coaches bragging that her hobby was working, that she only has time for one friend because she’s “so focused on her business” and that if you’re not as focused as she was that something was wrong with you.
+I literally remember one of these coaches bragging that her hobby was working.
+She told us that she only had time for one friend because she’s “so focused on her business”.
+She taught that if you’re not as focused as she was that something was wrong with you.

-I worked 80 hour weeks! for the first year of my coaching business, whilst also carrying a second job on top.
+I worked 80 hour weeks for the first year after starting my business.
+Two full-time jobs took up all my time – my coaching business plus a second job on top.

 I wondered why I wasn’t as successful as all of these promises that had been made by the hustle coach I hired.